The Mandalorian season 1 recap: Get caught up before season 2 begins on Friday

-Jumping into season 2 of a show like The Mandalorian -- or even checking out a trailer -- nearly a year after watching the previous season can be pretty jarring, so you might need a refresher before Baby Yoda and his sidekick make their Disney Plus comeback on Friday.
+Jumping into season 2 of a show like The Mandalorian -- or even checking out a trailer -- nearly a year after watching the previous season can be pretty jarring, so you might need a refresher before Baby Yoda and Mando make their Disney Plus comeback on Friday.

 Let's take a look at where all the characters left off at the end of season 1, which took place about five years after the Empire's defeat in Return of the Jedi and about 25 years before The Force Awakens.
 Disney also dropped a short recap video on Wednesday, and it's embedded below.